 What is Parks and Recreation?

-Parks and recreation are resources and services provided for the purposes of leisure, entertainment and recreational pursuits by the citizens of the US or a specific subunit.
+Parks and recreation are resources and services provided for the purposes of leisure, entertainment and recreational pursuits.
 Resources may be public spaces and facilities like parks, nature preserves, open space areas, greenways, trails, and built structures for sport, recreation or arts programs.
 Examples of services include recreation activity programs, athletic leagues, special events, arts programs, and environmental education programs.

 The field of parks and recreation also encompasses resources and services offered by sector, though they are only delivered to members or paying visitors.
 Examples include YMCA, health and fitness centers, resorts, and guide services.
 There are also quasi-public providers like power companies, land trusts and other authorities that manage resources that may be used for recreation purposes.